Getting Started with Coverage

 1. Close the Coverage by Latitude graph.

 You have determined that the southern latitudes provide the best coverage, and it would, therefore, be beneficial to put a data collection ground station somewhere in a southern latitude.
-Your analysis, up to this point, has illustrated our instantaneous coverage, but, you would also like to determine what areas, at some time during the day, had single, double, or triple coverage.
+Your analysis, up to this point, has illustrated instantaneous coverage.
+You would also like to determine what areas, at some time during the day, had single, double, or triple coverage.

 1. Open NAsset_Cov’s () properties ()

-The accumulation options for animation graphics allow you to control the sense and persistence of the animation graphics.
+6. The accumulation options for animation graphics allow you to control the sense and persistence of the animation graphics.
 By default, STK is set to highlight grid points that meet the satisfaction criteria at the current time.
-When you change the accumulation value to Up To Current, grid points that have met the satisfaction criterion based on the dynamic definition of the figure of merit from the start time to the current time are highlighted during animation.
+When you change the accumulation value to Up to current time, grid points that have met the satisfaction criterion based on the dynamic definition of the figure of merit from the start time to the current time are highlighted during animation.
 This can help you determine not only where you have the best coverage but also when you have the best coverage.

-Because we have made minimal changes to the 2D Graphics properties for the NAsset_Cov FOM, by default both static and animation graphics display in the visualization windows.
+Because you made minimal changes to the 2D Graphics properties for the NAsset_Cov (), by default both static and animation graphics display in the 2D and 3D Graphics windows.
 Whenever an assigned asset passes through the coverage area it leaves a footprint that indicates where the quality criteria (at least two assets) was met at a specific point in time.

 1. Bring the 2D Graphics window to the front.